-- 1.1 A program is designed to meet the needs of the school. - 1.2 The professional school counselor demonstrates positive interpersonal relationships with students. - 1.3 The professional school counselor demonstrates positive interpersonal relationships with educational staff. - 1.4 The professional school counselor demonstrates positive interpersonal relationships with parents or guardians.

-Standard 2: The professional school counselor is able to implement a school guidance curriculum through the use of effective instructional skills and careful planning of structured group sessions.

-- 2.1 The professional school counselor is able to teach school guidance units effectively. - 2.2 The professional school counselor is able to develop materials and instructional strategies to meet student needs and school goals. - 2.3 The professional school counselor collaborates with staff involvement to ensure the effective implementation of the school guidance curriculum.

-Standard 3: The professional school counselor implements the individual planning component by guiding individuals and groups of students and their parents or guardians through the development of educational and career plans.

-- 3.1 The professional school counselor, in collaboration with parents or guardians, helps students establish goals and develop and use planning skills. - 3.2 The professional school counselor demonstrates accurate and appropriate interpretation of assessment data and the presentation of relevant, unbiased information.

-Standard 4: The professional school counselor provides responsive services through the effective use of individual and small-group counseling, consultation and referral skills.

-- 4.1 The professional school counselor counsels individual students and small groups of students with identified needs and concerns. - 4.2 The professional school counselor consults effectively with parents or guardians, teachers, administrators and other relevant individuals. - 4.3 The professional school counselor implements an effective referral process with administrators, teachers and other school personnel.
+- 1.1 A program is designed to meet the needs of the school. - 1.2 The professional school counselor demonstrates positive interpersonal relationships with students. - 1.3 The professional school counselor demonstrates positive interpersonal relationships with educational staff. - 1.4 The professional school counselor demonstrates positive interpersonal relationships with parents or guardians. - Standard 2: The professional school counselor is able to implement a school guidance curriculum through the use of effective instructional skills and careful planning of structured group sessions. - 2.1 The professional school counselor is able to teach school guidance units effectively. - 2.2 The professional school counselor is able to develop materials and instructional strategies to meet student needs and school goals. - 2.3 The professional school counselor collaborates with staff involvement to ensure the effective implementation of the school guidance curriculum. - Standard 3: The professional school counselor implements the individual planning component by guiding individuals and groups of students and their parents or guardians through the development of educational and career plans. - 3.1 The professional school counselor, in collaboration with parents or guardians, helps students establish goals and develop and use planning skills. - 3.2 The professional school counselor demonstrates accurate and appropriate interpretation of assessment data and the presentation of relevant, unbiased information. - Standard 4: The professional school counselor provides responsive services through the effective use of individual and small-group counseling, consultation and referral skills. - 4.1 The professional school counselor counsels individual students and small groups of students with identified needs and concerns. - 4.2 The professional school counselor consults effectively with parents or guardians, teachers, administrators and other relevant individuals. - 4.3 The professional school counselor implements an effective referral process with administrators, teachers and other school personnel. - Standard 5: The professional school counselor provides system support through effective school counseling program management and support for other educational programs. - 5.1 The professional school counselor provides a comprehensive and balanced school counseling program in collaboration with school staff. - 5.2 The professional school counselor provides support for other school programs. - 5.3 The professional school counselor develops and distributes a calendar which identifies counseling activities and programs.